 Bring down your hand, palm down, to rest on top of the pencil.
 As you bring your hand down, extend the tip of first pencil that’s connected to your wrist watch under the second pencil that's resting on the table.

 You can now lift your hand and the second pencil will appear to stick to your hand.
 Notice that you still display the discrepancy of three fingers gripping your wrist.
 This will throw off those who know the trick.

 Bring your hand down onto the table and as you come down, slip the pencil out from under the other pencil to release it.
 Take your hand away as you display the pencil on the table.

-While I would normally never encourage any of you to expose the secret to a magic trick, this "follow-up" effect offers the opportunity to expose one effect, the magnetic pencil (referenced earlier in these instructions), and... then create a second, more powerful effect that defies explanation.
+While it's not encouraged to expose the secret to a magic trick, this "follow-up" effect offers the opportunity to expose one effect, the magnetic pencil (referenced earlier in these instructions), and then create a second, more powerful effect that defies explanation.

 To do this, perform the first effect where you are using your finger to support the pencil and then show the spectators how you are doing this.
 As they laugh at how they have been fooled, slip the second pencil under your watch and get ready to perform the second version.